erbridge/supernova.pet/README.md

 ### Preview and review your changes

-After a few minutes, Render will comment on your pull request with instructions on how to view your changes in a production-like environment.
+After a few minutes, Render will comment on your pull request on GitHub with instructions on how to view your changes in a production-like environment.

 If you need to make changes, you can push them to same branch and Render will rebuild the page with the new changes.

 ### Merge the pull request

-If everything looks good in the preview, merge the pull request.
+If everything looks good in the preview, merge the pull request on GitHub.

 ### Check your changes